quicwg/multipath/draft-ietf-quic-multipath.md

 When sending to a zero-length CID receiver, senders may receive acknowledgements that combine packet numbers received over multiple paths.
-Senders MUST be able to infer the sending path from the acknowledged packet numbers, for example by remembering which packet was sent on what path.
+However, even if one packet number space is used on multiple path the sender MUST maintain separate congestion control state for each path.
+Therefore, senders MUST be able to infer the sending path from the acknowledged packet numbers, for example by remembering which packet was sent on what path.
 The senders MUST use that information to perform congestion control on the relevant paths, and to correctly